Spring Quarter 2023

 Clinical Psychology and Mental Health Workshop: Preparing for a Career in Mental Health

 Tuesday, November 1, 6 PM, via Zoom, register here for the link:

 Join the discussion in this quarterly workshop for students interested in clinical psychology or other mental health professions.
 This quarter we will discuss how to structure your undergraduate courses and activities for a future career in mental health.
 What is the right major?
 Do I need research experience?
 How do I get hands-on clinical experience?
 Why are there no clinical courses offered in psychology?
 What courses should I take?

-Psi Chi Psychology Club RSO
+UC Psychology Club (UC PSYCH) RSO

 for more info visit ucpsych.mystrikingly.com or email Efe Dogruoz firstname.lastname@example.org